andrewpauling/andrewpauling.github.io/_publications/2022-Pauling-GRL.md

 ---
 title: "The climate response to the Mt Pinatubo eruption does not constrain climate sensitivity"
 collection: publications
-pubtype: 'review'
+pubtype: 'accepted'
 permalink: /publication/2022-Pauling-GRL
 excerpt: ''
-date: 2022-09-19
+date: 2023-03-11
 venue: "Geophysical Research Letters"
-citation: "Pauling, A. G., Cecilia M. Bitz and K. C. Armour (2022). &quot;The climate response to the Mt Pinatubo eruption does not constrain climate sensitivity&quot; <i>Geophysical Research Letters</i>. (under review)"
+citation: "Pauling, A. G., Cecilia M. Bitz and K. C. Armour (2022). &quot;The climate response to the Mt Pinatubo eruption does not constrain climate sensitivity&quot; <i>Geophysical Research Letters</i>. (accepted)"
 ---